 From earlier thoughts on Moses’s encounter with God at the burning bush:

-Moses sees the contradiction but cannot explain it.
+Moses sees but cannot explain.
 He experiences it but cannot account for it.
 He says it (/bərniNG bo͝oSHē/) but must unsay it because the semantics disallow it.
 It contradicts the prevailing definitions of ‘fire’ and ‘bush’.
 We don’t have definitions for “fire” and “bush” that can meaningfully accommodate “burning bush.”

 The burning bush is ‘categorically inexplicable’.
 It is ‘given’ – there it is – and so undeniable.
 But it is only known in the combining of otherwise contradictory modes of being.
 Burning bushes are consumed.
 That’s what bushes are and that’s what fire does to bushes.
 All our textbooks say so.
 And yet this fire doesn’t need this bush, and this bush isn’t consumed by this fire.

 That “and yet” is the moment when you connect to something you don’t have categories to possess, something you cannot turn into your cognitive property.
 You experience yourself as someone else’s, as thought by, as written by, as spoken into being.
 I don’t know how else to express it.

 Burning bush transcendence is not black hole transcendence.
 Where the latter disassembles and devours, the former frees and fulfills.
 If burning bush transcendence represents the categorically inexplicable, it is not on account of that existentially inaccessible (the way black holes are).
 In a black hole there are neither bushes nor fire.
 In God both coexist.
 In God bushes can burn without being consumed.
 The event horizon of black hole transcendence represents an absolute intolerance of created diversities.
 Beyond that horizon waits the crushing gravity of a dialectic totality.
 But the horizon of a burning bush is an ever expanding horizon where all creation is set ablaze by God without diminishment to either.